What is vestibular hyposensitivityIN BRIEF

 What measures should be taken in the event of vestibular hyposensitivity?

-It is possible to train the vestibular system and thus improve the affected person’s comfort and functioning.
-Vestibular rehabilitation may be similar to that used for vestibular hypersensitivity, but the aim is to retrain the vestibular system to make it more sensitive and functional.
+It is possible to train the vestibular system to improve the person’s comfort and functionality.
+Vestibular rehabilitation may resemble that used for vestibular hypersensitivity, but its goal is to make the vestibular system more sensitive and functional.

 - Vestibular physiotherapy